 If your customer loyalty platform does not include a communication tool, then choose a third-party communication system that your loyalty platform can integrate with.
 We highly do not recommend to run 2 different platforms for loyalty and communication that do not integrate together.
 Businesses will run into countless issues, such as wasting valuable time by manually transferring information between the platform.

 With this said, a business who combines their loyalty program with their communication plan can experience much higher engagement rates than previously.
-Our clients alone has seen 470% ROI on our communication tool, SailPlay Sender, as part of their loyalty program.
+Our clients alone have seen 470% ROI on our communication tool, SailPlay Sender, as part of their loyalty program.
 A business’ communication plan should include personalized offers, targeted messages, reward announcements and triggered campaigns.
 These 4 activities can do more then increase engagement, they can help increase each customer’s lifetime value.

 Most businesses attempt to incentivize their customers to increase their purchase frequency through sales promotions.
 The issue for customers is that these offers are not usually personalized to each of their purchasing habits.
 For example, a restaurant is sending all their customers with an offer regarding a discount on their seafood entrees, but 60% of their customer base doesn’t purchase seafood entrees.
 The offer holds no value to a large portion of their customer base.
 As a result, customers may look to visit another restaurant where they feel better matches their preferences.